 A Community Support Centre is a community-led and operated facility that enables community members to be responsive and resilient through periods of isolation during a disaster event.

-Community Support Centres are not evacuation centres but can be used as a hub for sharing information and resources with the community.
-They are:
+Community Support Centres are utilised as a hub for sharing information with the community.
+They are a local place for:

-- a place for providing information and support to the affected community
+- providing information and support to local communities

 Brisbane City Council has a range of free tools and resources to help communities become more resilient.

-- Community emergency management plan - this is a community-led emergency management plan completed by your local community group.
-If your group would like assistance in creating an emergency management plan, phone Council’s Disaster Management Office on 3403 8888.
+- Community Support Centre Plan Template (Word - 240kb) - this is a community-led Community Support Centre Plan template completed by your local community group.
+If your group would like assistance in creating a Community Support Centre Plan, phone Council’s City Resilience office on 3403 8888.

 - Flood Awareness Map - understand the likelihood and source of flooding in your local area.

-- Early Warning Alert Service - Council offers a free alert service to provide warning of severe weather or other public safety events.
+- Brisbane Severe Weather Alert - Council offers a free alert service to provide warning of severe weather or other public safety events.
 Encourage your community to subscribe or download the app.

 - Home readiness checklist – check how prepared your home is.